sinajet/PS5-Websrv-Payload-Menu/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/sinajet/PS5-Websrv-Payload-Menu/blob/main/LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/sinajet/PS5-Websrv-Payload-Menu/blob/main/LICENSE) file for details.